Project60/org.project60.sepa/README.md

 # Customisation

-You should add a sepa customization extension implementing the following hooks:
+If you need customised mandate references, exclude certain collection dates, or add a custom transaction message to the collection, you want to create a sepa customization extension implementing the following hooks:
 * `civicrm_create_mandate` - to generate custom mandate reference numbers
 * `civicrm_defer_collection_date` - to avoid days when your bank won't accept collections
 * `civicrm_modify_txmessage` - to customize the transaction message